-Fritz Carl Anton Englund entered the Stockholm chess circles as a young man, and soon became a friend and publisher of the books by Ludvig Collijn.
-He was also an editor of Tidskrift för Schack and its problem column.
+Fritz Carl Anton Englund entered the Stockholm chess circles as a young man, and soon became a friend of Ludvig Collijn, and publisher of Collijn's books.
+Englund was also a noted problemist, and an editor of Tidskrift för Schack and its problem column.
 After 30 years of promoting chess, in 1927 he became the 4th honorary member of the Swedish Chess Federation.

 Main sources: Wikipedia article: Englund Gambit and http://www.chesscafe.com/text/kaiss....
 Historical rating: http://www.edochess.ca/players/p577... or http://www.chessmetrics.com/cm/CM2/...